ysdn2019/Graduates-List/graduates/malak-sameh.md

 ---
 path: /work/frank-gehry
 graduate: Malak S. Mahmoud
-mainimg: /assets/work/Sameh_Malak_project2_web_main.png
+cover: /assets/work/Sameh_Malak_project2_web_main.png
-thumbnailimg: /assets/work/Sameh_Malak_secondary_web_thumbnail.png
+thumbnail: /assets/work/Sameh_Malak_secondary_web_thumbnail.png
 title: Frank Gehry
 groupmembers:
-fields: Editorial, Print, Typography
+category: Editorial, Print, Typography
 mediumdimensions:
 description: A booklet about the personal and career life of Frank Gehry: one of the most important architects of our age.
 It also showcases his earlier work as a furniture designer, as well as his most famous buildings.
 digitallink: